Stereonet Analysis - Exercises

 In the Charts tab, Show/Hide group, tick Contours to add contours to the plot (the preview pane is updated automatically):

-Right-clicking in the preview pane will display a context menu which can be also be used to control the displayed stereonet.
+Tip: Right-click the preview pane to display a context menu which can be be used to control the displayed stereonet.

 -